• Skip to main content

 • They're unique.
 This is not the same old salad or casserole you've made and served hundreds of times.
 They make the perfect addition to your Backyard BBQ Menu (the post has full menu plans, timelines and tips).

-• They can be cooked alongside the meat you’re smoking, whether it’s a Grilled Chuck Roast, Boston Butt for pulled pork or a Smoked Ham on the Big Green Egg.
+• They can be cooked alongside the meat you're smoking, whether it's a Grilled Chuck Roast, Boston Butt for pulled pork, Grilled Chicken Leg Quarters, or a Smoked Ham on the Big Green Egg.
 Hand over the veggies to the grill master and stay out of the kitchen.

-• Versatility is the middle name of smoked vegetables.
+• Versatility is the middle name of this dish.
 Use whatever you like or have on hand.
-Cook them quickly or slowly, depending on what else you’re cooking and the temperature needed for that.
+Cook them quickly or slowly, depending on what else you're cooking and the temperature needed for that.
+You don't have to mix the vegetables.
+For instance, if you just want smoked broccoli, this recipe works just fine.

 • A fun presentation is smoked vegetable kebabs.
-Just thread on metal skewers or wooden ones that have been soaked.
+Thread on metal skewers or wooden ones that have been soaked.

 • Prep time is minimal.
 Cut up the veggies and toss with a little extra virgin olive oil, salt and freshly ground black pepper.
 That's it!